List of Boeing B-17 Flying Fortress variants: B-17B

-Crew locations were rearranged, and the original pneumatic brake system was replaced with more efficient hydraulic brakes.
+Crew locations were rearranged, and the original pneumatic brakes were replaced with hydraulic brakes.

-In October 1942 all in-service B-17B aircraft were redesignated RB-17B, the "R" indicating "Restricted".
-These aircraft were now used only for training, transport, messenger, and liaison duties.
-The "R" prefix became a designation for combat obsolescence.
+In October 1942 all in-service B-17B aircraft were redesignated RB-17B, the "R" indicating "Restricted" and these aircraft were now used only for training and transport duties.
+The "R" prefix designated combat obsolescence.

 Many of these RB-17B aircraft, along with at least one still-airworthy YB-17, were stationed at Sebring Airfield, where the exterior scenes were filmed for the Warner Bros. war drama Air Force (1943), directed by Howard Hawks, and starring (among others) John Garfield, Arthur Kennedy, Gig Young, and Harry Carey.
-The film's real star, however, was an RB-17B (United States Army serial number 38-584), carrying on its upper rudder the "security-conscious" false serial number "05564".
+The film's real star, however, was an RB-17B.
 It passed as a later model B-17D Flying Fortress, having had its machine gun blisters replaced and a lower "bathtub" ventral gun turret installed.
-Many of these aircraft can still be seen in both ground and aerial scenes during the film.
+Many of these aircraft can be seen in both ground and aerial scenes during the film.

-The "B" series Flying Fortress made its maiden flight on 27 June 1939.
-39 were built in a single production run, but Army Air Corps serial numbers were scattered over several batches.
+The "B" series Flying Fortress first flew on 27 June 1939.
+Thirty nine were built in a single production run, but Army Air Corps serial numbers were scattered over several batches.
 This was because of limited government funding: The Army Air Corps could only afford to purchase a few B-17Bs at a time.